Natural Resources

 Murdoch, James D.; Associate Professor; Rubenstein School of Environment and Natural Resources; DPHIL, University of Oxford

-Nelson, Ingrid L.; Assistant Professor, Department of Geography; PHD, University of Oregon
+Nelson, Ingrid L.; Associate Professor, Department of Geography; PHD, University of Oregon

 Parrish, Donna; Professor Emeritus; Rubenstein School of Environment and Natural Resources; PHD, Ohio State University